Bang Krachao Island (the Green Lung of Bangkok)

 How to Get to Bang Krachao

-Bang Krachao is a short ferry ride across the Chao Praya River.
-Piers on the Bangkok side of the river are located at Chong Nongsi, Bang Na, and Klong Toei.
-Personally, I’ve always used the Bang Na Pier to cross the river.
+Bang Krachao is a short ferry ride across the Chao Praya River with piers located at Chong Nongsi, Bang Na, and Klong Toei.

 The Bang Na Pier is a short walk from Bang Na BTS station.
 From Bang Na station, walk along Sukhumvit Road towards Udom Suk station, then turn left at Sanphawut Road.
 Continue to the end of Sanphawut Road until you reach the Chao Praya River.